NayanaBharadwaj/British_Airways-Data_Science/README.md

 Data Science Job Simulation on Forage.
 The simulation involved two independent tasks, both based on real business problems faced by British Airways' data and planning teams.
+A certificate of completion was issued by Forage on March 25th, 2026.

 ---